Nima-Fr/TryHackMe/CTF_collection_Vol.1/README.md

 ## [Task 11] Can you fix it?

 We are given a corrupted png file and we need to fix it.
 I used `hexeditor` to do so.
 Just change the first 4 bits which are called "magic numbers" to `89 50 4E 47` and it's fixed.
-Save it and now you can display it.
+Save it and now you can open it:

 ~~~
 File: spoil.png                                                         ASCII Offset: 0x00000004 / 0x00011466 (%00)  M